appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

       query:
         object.from: '$limit: 50'
     get:
-      # HTTP method to use.
-GET is default
-      method: GET
       # This would default to https://example.com/api/person/{myId}, but for the sake of this example,
       # the nickname property is used.
       url: https://example.com/api/person/{nickname}
-    create:
-      # HTTP method to use.
-POST is default
-      method: POST
-    update:
-      method: PUT # HTTP method to use.
-PUT is default
 ```

 ## Query object